How to Format Text in Excel?

 #1 – Highlight Specific Value

-If you want to highlight only the specific city name then we can highlight specific city name only.
-Assume you want to highlight the city “Bangalore” then select the data and go to conditional formatting.
+If you want to highlight only the specific city name, then we can highlight specific city names only.
+Assume you want to highlight the city “Bangalore,” then select the data and go to conditional formatting.

 Click on the drop-down list in excel of Conditional Formatting >>> Highlight cells Rules >>> Text that Contains.